There are so many factors to consider when it comes to cigars; what brand? Shape? Size? Colour?

 Below you will find a guide on shapes, sizes and colour of cigars, hopefully answering some questions you might be having.
-Once you’ve finished reading head over to Havana House and browse our fantastic Cuban cigars for sale.
+Once you’ve finished reading, you should be in a better position to browse our fantastic range of Cuban cigars and choose the perfect smoke for you!

 A cigar varies in size from brand to brand, so describing a cigar by its size as well as shape is important.
 Cigars are measured by two factors: length, which is given in inches, and “ring gauge,” a designation of a cigar’s diameter broken into 64ths of an inch.

-A cigar with a 38 ring gauge, for example, is 32/64 of an inch in diameter, with strength of the cigar not linked to the size of the cigar; a cigar’s strength is determined by the tobacco blend it is rolled with.
+A cigar with a 38 ring gauge, for example, is 38/64 of an inch in diameter.
+The strength of the cigar is not linked to the size of the cigar; a cigar’s strength is determined by the tobacco blend it is rolled with.

 Parejos are straight-sided cigars; most have an open foot for lighting and need to be cut before smoking.
 They may be either round or box-pressed, meaning that the sides of the cigar were pressed square prior to packing or by pressure found in the box.